SwahiliBox/UNESCO-KIRUMBIZI-GAME/README.md

 ## Built With

-* [Dropwizard](https://unity3d.com/) - The IDE  used to develop the
+* [Unity](https://unity3d.com/) - The IDE  used to develop the
-* [Maven](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/) - The programming language used to program the game
+* [C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/) - The programming language used to program the game
-* [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds